OpenServices-CL/.github/profile/README.md

 - 📞 Phone: +56 9 45034185
 - 📍 Location: Santiago, Chile

 Thank you for visiting our GitHub profile!
-Feel free to explore our repositories and contribute to our open-source projects.
+Feel free to explore our repositories and contribute to our projects.
 Together, we can achieve great things. 💡